Eclypses/mte-relay-server/guides/aws/mte-api-relay-container-usage-guide.md

 # Testing

-Once the Relay Server is configured:
+Once the API Relay Server is configured:

 - Monitor logs in CloudWatch – check for initialization errors.
   - On successful startup, you should see two logs